All Episodes

 They don't want to be told that they can't buy light bulbs that they've always bought.

-They don't want to be told they're destroying the planet when they know they're not when they know that's a hoax.
+They don't want to be told they're destroying the planet when they know they're not, when they know that's a hoax.

 They don't want to be forced to have to buy $50 light bulbs.

-They're sick and tired of being told they can't have salt or transflat trans fat in their foods.
+They're sick and tired of being told they can't have salt or trans fat in their foods.

 They don't think that dietary decisions ought to come from a garden in the Oval Office.